Alexander Bedward: Native Baptist Preacher

 In the 1880s, he started to gather large groups of followers by conducting services which included reports of mass healings.
 He identified himself with Paul Bogle, the Baptist leader of the Morant Bay rebellion, and he stressed the need for changes to the inequalities in race relations in Jamaican society.
 He reportedly said: “Brethren!
 Hell will be your position if you do not rise up and crush the white man.
 The time is coming!
 There is a white wall and a black wall.
 And the white wall has been closing around the black wall: but now the black wall has become bigger than the white.”

 Many Afro-Jamaican Christian churches sprung up in the aftermath of Emancipation.
 In 1889, Bedward became the leader of one of them, the Jamaica Native Baptist Free Church.
 He ministered to his flock by Hope River, and his congregation grew large and thrived.
 He warned that the government of the Colony of Jamaica was passing laws to oppress black people, and was robbing them of their money and their bread.

 By 1894, the Native Baptist Free Church was so thriving that it was able to commission a temple on the banks of the river, a confirmation in stone and slate that the Great Revival had produced genuine competition to the traditional centres of community power.

-In 1895, Bedward was arrested for sedition but sent to a mental asylum.
-Critics within the government succeeded in having Bedward sectioned in a mental asylum, but with the help of a sympathetic lawyer, Bedward secured his freedom.
+In 1895, Bedward was arrested for sedition, but critics within the government succeeded in having him sectioned in a mental asylum.
+With the help of a sympathetic lawyer, Bedward secured his freedom.
 On release he continued his role as a Revival healer and preacher.
-He stressed his followers to be self-sufficient and at its height the movement gathered about 30,000 followers.
+He urged his followers to be self-sufficient and at its height the movement gathered about 30,000 followers.
 He told his followers to sell their possessions including owned land and give him all the profits.
 Some of these followers did just that.

 Over the next quarter century, Bedward became an antiestablishment hero, preaching a message of black power.
 The crowds at Hope River grew larger, and increasing numbers committed to his regime of fasting and temperance.
 Events such as the First World War fitted into his message that God was punishing the white Western world for hundreds of years of avarice, corruption and brutality.

 Ascension claim and later life

-Later Bedward proclaimed that he was a reincarnation of Jesus Christ and that, like Elijah, he would ascend into heaven in a flaming chariot.
-He then expected to rain down fire on those that did not follow him, thereby destroying the whole world.
-He and 800 followers marched in to Kingston “to do battle with his enemies.”
+Later, Bedward proclaimed that he was a reincarnation of Jesus and that, like Elijah, he would ascend into Heaven in a flaming chariot.
+He then expected to rain down fire on those who did not follow him, destroying the whole world.
+He and 800 followers marched into Kingston "to do battle with his enemies."